Can Putin Change Russia’s Role From Spoiler to Global Power?

 Russian President Vladimir Putin attends a ceremony in Moscow for signing the agreements that will join several Russian-occupied territories in Ukraine with Russia (Sputnik photo by Grigory Sysoev via AP).

 Russia occupies an unusual position on the world stage.
 Under President Vladimir Putin, Moscow has repeatedly demonstrated that it has the capacity to destabilize the international order, most recently with its brutal invasion of Ukraine.
-But for all its ability to upend power dynamics in places like the Middle East and now Europe, Moscow has so far not demonstrated the capacity to fill the vacuums it exploits—or creates.
-That is most visibly on display in Ukraine, where the Russian military has proven operationally incompetent at anything but imposing punishing costs on the country’s civilian population, including alleged war crimes.
+But for all its ability to upend power dynamics in places like the Middle East, Europe and Africa, Moscow has so far not demonstrated the capacity to fill the vacuums it exploits—or creates.
+That is most visibly on display in Ukraine, where the Russian military has struggled to achieve its war aims, while imposing punishing costs on the country’s civilian population, including alleged war crimes.

-But while Russia has now proven that it lacks the military strength to challenge U.S. supremacy in Europe, let alone globally, no one—particularly not the NATO alliance—is ignoring its nuclear capabilities, as evidenced by the alliance’s refusal to intervene directly in the war in Ukraine.
+But while Russia may lack the military strength to challenge U.S. supremacy in Europe, let alone globally, it has begun to seize the initiative against the overstretched Ukrainian military.
+And no one—particularly not the NATO alliance—is ignoring its nuclear capabilities, as evidenced by the alliance’s refusal to intervene directly in the war in Ukraine.
 Moscow also uses arms sales and military engagements to build ties to countries in Asia, Africa, Latin America and especially the Middle East.
 And until Europe dramatically reduced its dependence on Russian energy supplies, its massive exports of fossil fuels to Europe offered Moscow additional leverage.

 Even as Moscow maintains an outsized influence on the global stage, Putin has had some setbacks on the home front.
 Though he has dominated the Russian political scene for more than two decades, his popularity had waned amid a slowing economy even before the war in Ukraine, particularly following a deeply unpopular pension reform effort in 2018.
-That didn’t stop him from engineering a way to hold onto power after his current presidential term ends in 2024, despite a constitutional term limit.
-The recent short-lived rebellion by Yevgeny Prigozhin and his Wagner Group—a private military company that has been a useful asset for the Kremlin in the Middle East, Africa and Ukraine—raised questions about the stability of Putin’s regime and demonstrated how the warring factions within it could lead to chaos once Putin eventually leaves office.
+Last year’s short-lived rebellion by Yevgeny Prigozhin and his Wagner Group—a private military company that has been a useful asset for the Kremlin in the Middle East, Africa and Ukraine—raised questions about the stability of Putin’s regime and demonstrated how the warring factions within it could lead to chaos once Putin eventually leaves office.
 But the aftermath of the mutiny, including Prigozhin’s untimely death in an airplane accident, has demonstrated that Putin’s grip on power remains solid.
+And he recently secured yet another mandate as president in what most observers considered a sham election, after having engineered a way to flout a constitutional term limit.

 Get our Insights on a range of topics, highlighting WPR’s original analysis, sent to your inbox.